 Another key issue: Should you buy or rent?
 It's often wise to rent an RV for a long weekend trip that doesn't take you too far from home.
-In late summer and fall, I receive emails from dealers who offer time-limited deals.
-This allows you to try it without spending as much money.
+In late summer and fall, dealers sometimes offer time-limited deals.
+This allows you to try out an RV without spending as much money.
 Keep in mind that a new RV can cost as much as a small house.
-You might need to spend $100,000 or more to acquire a new RV, so it only makes sense to try a rental for a few times before considering the added financial commitment of a lease or full ownership.
+You might need to spend $100,000 or more to buy a new RV, so it only makes sense to try a rental for a few times before considering the added financial commitment of a lease or full ownership.

 With each option, you are buying a list of advantages and disadvantages.
 Consider how those fit into your preferences as you look at your budget.
-Key questions: Will the benefits of renting or buying an RV become outweighed by the drawbacks, ruining your precious vacation time?
+Key question: Will the benefits of renting or buying an RV be outweighed by the drawbacks that cut into your precious vacation time?
 Generally, the larger your family, the better your opportunity to save money with an RV.
 Savings also grow with the length of your trip.

-- Meals: $ 1,750 (@$125/day)
+- Meals: $ 1,750 (@$125 a day)

-- Gasoline: $350 (@3,500 miles, 30 MPG, gas $3/gal.)
+- Gasoline: $350 (@3,500 miles, 30 MPG, gas $3 a gallon)

 - Total: $ 2,100

-- Meals: $400 (@$200/week for groceries)
+- Meals: $400 (@$200 a week for groceries)

-- Gasoline $1,050 (@3,500 miles, 10 MPG, gas $3/gal.)
+- Gasoline $1,050 (@3,500 miles, 10 MPG, gas $3 a gallon)

 - Total: $1,450

-(Diesel fuel could cost even more.
+(Diesel fuel could cost even more.)
 Some RVs, such as the Winnebago Via, offer a gas mileage of 15 MPG or more, so these figures obviously vary by model.

-Generally, the savings over hotels are significant.
-But some budget travelers expect the RV option to be far cheaper than reality, perhaps because they associate it with "roughing it."
-If you typically rent more than one motel room for your family, your savings could be greater.
+Generally, the savings of using an RV over hotels are significant.
+But some budget travelers expect the RV option to be far cheaper than it is, perhaps because they associate it with "roughing it."
+If you typically rent more than one hotel room for your family, your savings could be greater.

-But the family of four that can make due with one room might be at the lower end of the savings scale.
+But the family of four that can make due with one room per night might be at the lower end of the savings scale.

 Contrary to uninformed and somewhat popular belief, parking an RV for the night is usually not free.
 People outside the RV world wrongly assume you can park anywhere you want for the night and pay nothing.
 That might happen occasionally (usually by prior arrangement) but most nights, there are camping fees to pay.

 Now for the bad news: There is no maid knocking on the door, intent on cleaning the room.